 It happens fast.
 In fact, in one August 2020 study in the Journal of Aging and Physical Activity, older adults significantly improved their total-body muscle strength after just 16 hour-long resistance workouts.

 2. Healthy Body Fat Levels

+Weightlifting for fat loss isn't just a thing — it might the thing.
 Strengthening your muscles has a significant effect on your body's fat cells.
 In a large December 2014 Obesity study, Harvard researchers found that, minute per minute, strength training does more to regulate age-related abdominal fat than does cardio.
 There are multiple reasons.

 Challenging weightlifting exercises trigger a temporary metabolic boost, called excess post-exercise oxygen consumption, or EPOC, according to the American Council on Exercise.
-That's because your b0dy needs extra oxygen to cool down and repair itself after weight training.
+That's because your body needs extra oxygen to cool down and repair itself after weight training.
 What's more, over the long term, building lean muscle mass increases your resting metabolic rate.

 Strength training may also support healthy body fat levels by affecting hormone levels and reducing inflammation.